About me

 I started skating during the COVID lockdowns, and over the past few years, it has become a huge part of my life.
 I’ve been competing at events all over Europe and I’m working hard every day to keep progressing and growing as a skateboarder.

-I’m Dutch-Bulgarian, and growing up between these two countries and cultures has shaped who I am.
-As I begin competing in World Cup and Olympic qualifier events, I’m proud to represent Bulgaria on the international stage.
+I’m proud to represent Bulgaria as I compete in World Skateboarding events.
 I’ve been selected by the international skateboarding federation, World Skate, for the prestigious WSK Scholarships LA28 Cycle, chosen from over 350 applicants from 90 countries.
-This is not only a personal milestone but also a major step for Bulgaria, as I’ll be the first Bulgarian girl to compete at a high international level.
+This is not only a personal milestone but also a major step for Bulgarian skateboarding, as I’ll be the first Bulgarian girl to compete at a high international level.
 I’m committed to supporting the growth of skateboarding in Bulgaria by helping develop better skateparks and creating more opportunities for young skaters.

 I train and live mostly in Rotterdam, and spend every chance I get in Sofia – the two coolest cities in the world.

 My dream is to become a professional skateboarder, fully enjoy this journey, and go for big goals, from the Olympics to SLS and X Games.
-I’m passionate about filmmaking and storytelling, and later I want to combine skateboarding with creating skate videos, producing my own projects, study, travel, meet people, and share my experience along the way.
+I’m passionate about filmmaking and storytelling, and I want to combine skateboarding with creating skate videos, producing my own projects, study, travel, meet people, and share my experience along the way.